Averting the infrared catastrophe in the gold standard of quantum chemistry

 \Eq{eq:ccdCorr} introduces the electronic transition structure factor $S(\mathbf{q})$, which gives access to the dependence of the correlation energy on the interelectronic interaction distance.
 An additional quantity of significance for the present work is given by

 Similar to the structure factor, $T^{(X)}_i(\mathbf{q})$ depends on the momentum transfer vector $\mathbf{q}$.

-\emph{The infrared catastrophe} -- Having introduced the most important quantities needed for our analysis, we now turn to the case of second-order perturbation theory, which is a textbook example for the infrared catastrophe.
-In particular, we focus on second-order M\o ller-Plesset perturbation theory (MP2) theory, which employs the Hartree--Fock (HF) Hamiltonian as the unperturbed reference system.
+\emph{The infrared catastrophe.} ---- Having introduced the most important quantities needed for our analysis, we turn to the case of second-order perturbation theory, which is a textbook example for the infrared catastrophe.
+In particular, we focus on second-order M\o ller-Plesset perturbation theory (MP2), which employs the Hartree-Fock (HF) Hamiltonian as the unperturbed reference system~\cite{moller_note_1934}.